 Q: If you were on a desert island and could take just 5 pieces of gear, what would they be?

-A: Mac, Audio Interface, Headphones, a small Auratone like speaker and MIDI controller.
+A: Mac, Audio Interface, Headphones, a small Auratone like speaker and MIDI controller/Control surface.

 Q: What type of music do you usually work on?

-A: I enjoy working with music that makes me feel something, so It varies a lot, from Metal to Bluegrass to Pop and Trance.
+A: I like to work with the music that gets me emotional, so it varies greatly, from Metal to Bluegrass to Pop and Trance.